mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "It's a lot to talk about right now.
 I need to do some thinking of my own before I can tell it.
 I promise that you'll learn all about Liffa some other time.
 Just keep your ear to that listener and listen for hae name.
 Promise?"

 Linyu looked back at him, unsatisfied.
 "Why don't you listen for hae yourself?"
 Hae arm moved quickly in the darkness and landed on Kipnu's ear.
 He instinctively moved away but stopped himself when he realized Linyu had a listener in hae hand.
 With a few clumsy movements of hae hands, Linyu finally attached the device to his ear.
-"Got it.
-Now you don't need me to hear them anymore."
+"Got it," thi said.
+"Now you don't need to ask me about them anymore."

 Kipnu listened intently to the sound in the listener, hoping to hear hae voice, but he heard only static.
-He couldn't keep this gift, as much as he wanted to.
 "Linyu...
-I really want to keept this, but I have to leave soon.
-You worked really hard to make this.
-You should give it to your nather."
+I really appreciate this gift.
+I would love to keep it, but I feel like this would be better with someone you know.
+Your nather maybe?"

 "She already has one," said Linyu.
 "That's how she found you."